 Environmental Stewardship: A commitment to continuous improvement

-- On average, U.S. farmers grow over 50 million tonnes (2 billion bushels) of wheat on over 20 million hectares (50+ million acres) of land across 42 U.S. states.
+- On average, U.S. farmers produce approximately 1.645 billion bushels (45 million tonnes) of wheat on more than 18 million hectares (45 million acres) of land.

 - U.S. wheat is a very water efficient crop.
-In fact, only 5% of U.S. wheat production area was irrigated in 2011.
+In fact, only 7% of U.S. wheat area is irrigated.

-- Since 1980, U.S. wheat farmers have increased wheat yields by more than 25% and now produce the same amount of wheat as in 1980 but on 28% less land.
+- Since 1980/81, U.S. wheat farmers have increased total wheat yields by more than 50%.
+That means they are producing more wheat on less land.
 These yield gains have been achieved through improved agronomic practices, including:

 - Direct seeding, no-till methods that improve soil carbon sequestration;

 - Crop rotations to break disease cycles and reduce the use of pesticides and fungicides while improving overall soil fertility.

 - As farmers are producing more wheat on less land, they are also conserving resources.
 According to Field to Market’s soil conservation metric, soil conservation in wheat production has improved over 30% from 1980 to 2015, through the adoption of conservation tillage practices.